12 min read

 How to Negotiate Per Diem on Data Center Travel Jobs

-Per diem can add $25K-$40K tax-free to your annual income.
-Here's how per diem works, typical rates, how to negotiate, tax rules, and the best travel job markets for data center construction.
+Per diem can materially change travel-job take-home pay when it is structured correctly.
+Here's how per diem works, typical rates, how to negotiate, tax rules, and travel markets to verify for data center construction.

 See the full roadmap for this career →